+Text description provided by the architects.
 Robin Hood Gardens is a social housing complex in East London in the residential area of Poplar.
 It was designed by architects Alison and Peter Smithson and completed in 1972.
 The Brutalist buildings stand as an example of the Smithsons’ theories in practice.
 Practices that today face an uncertain future.
-More information after the break.

 Another example of the Smithsons’ social intentions is integrated through the concept of “streets in the sky.”
 Every third level of the buildings includes a wide concrete balcony jutting off towards the center of the site, overlooking the garden.
 The balconies are wide enough for multiple people to walk and for children to play.
 They were proposed by the Smithsons as a new neighborhood street for these housing units.

 From the beginning, Robin Hood Gardens has been at the center of a debate concerning its success.
 Initially, structural issues raised the cost of the building.
 Once lived in, critics blamed crime within the buildings on the Smithsons’ design, but there have been many issues contributing to the less than ideal conditions of Robin Hood Gardens today.

 A serious denial in upkeep has made the apartments less desirable places to live, and developers are eager to demolish the buildings in order to expand their own visions of the future.
 If London intends to keep Robin Hood Gardens it will need to invest in renovations to liven the building, but renovations would come at a much lower cost than the current plan to demolish it.

 No matter the final outcome, Robin Hood Gardens embodies Alison and Peter Smithsons’ vision for a new form of social housing.
 With both successes and failures within its concrete walls, the Smithsons’ radical vision will always exist within Robin Hood Gardens.
 It is an undeniably important piece of Great Britain’s architectural history and a monument of British modernism.